leosmith36/mamivand_summer_2022/README.md

 **Collaborators:** Leo Smith, Carl Agren, Amir Abbas Kamzedah Farizhandi, Dr. Mahmood Mamivand

-In this repo, you can find the files that were used to generate a microstructure image database, extract and filter the images, train a machine learning model, and use the model to predict the parameters of a TEM images.
+In this repo, you can find the files that were used to generate a microstructure image database, extract and filter the images, train a machine learning model, and use the model to predict the parameters of TEM images.